ptrofimov/graphobject/readme.md

 $this->assertSame(1, $me->getNumber());
 ```

-Have embedded tree-structures of methods into context,
+Having embedded tree-structures of methods into context,
-we can inherit them one upon other using simple interface (like stack).
+we can inherit them one from another using simple interface (like stack).

 ```php
 $me = new Object();